 While all forms of non-point pollution can be a concern, high nitrates remain the priority pollutant for the district.
 Because of the nitrate issues, the Board of Directors adopted the necessary rules, regulations, boundaries, and controls for the district.
-The district's program goal is to prevent rising nitrate levels district-wide and lower average nitrate levels in areas where groundwater pollution already exists.
-The plan uses a Sub Area and Phased approach, with increasing levels of management activities or restrictions set aside for areas where higher nitrate concentrations occur in the groundwater.
-Because of the nature of nitrate pollution, reversing the trends is a challenging venture which requires many years of careful and intensive management to solve the problem.
+The district's goal is to prevent rising nitrate levels district-wide and lower average nitrate levels in areas where groundwater pollution already exists.
+The plan uses a Sub-Area and Phased approach, with increasing levels of management activities or restrictions set aside for areas where higher nitrate concentrations occur in the groundwater.
+Because of the nature of nitrate pollution, reversing the trends is a challenging endeavor which requires many years of careful and intensive management to solve the problem.

-The district continues to work with farmers, agriculture business operators, and the general public to educate and further reduce high nitrates in groundwater through proper fertilizer management.
+The district continues to collaborate with farmers, agriculture business operators, and the general public to educate and further reduce high nitrates in groundwater through proper fertilizer management.

-2020 Nitrate Results
+2023 Nitrate Results

-The Little Blue NRD focused its 2020 nitrate testing throughout the entirety of the district.
-You can see in the table below that most sub-areas are over the 10ppm maximum contaminate level, therefore it is imperative that we continue to make efforts to reduce or stop the nitrate levels rising further.
+The Little Blue NRD focused its 2023 nitrate testing in areas with known high nitrates.
+You can see in the table below that all sub-areas are over the 10-ppm maximum contaminate level, therefore it is imperative that we continue to make efforts to reduce or stop the nitrate levels rising further.

-While most of these areas continue to rise, the efforts to learn why the nitrates continue to rise is something we are very passionate about.
+While most of these areas continue to rise, the efforts to learn why the nitrates continue to rise is something we are very enthusiastic about.
 The Little Blue NRD is finding that there are many variables when concerning water sampling for nitrates and the district is seeking ways to minimize inconsistency with detailed monitoring such as: uniformity with time-of-day sampling, sampling during identical pivot cycles, and sampling during identical times of the growing season.
 These sampling methods will help to minimize differences in test results and help us to better understand how nitrates are moving through the soil profile and within the groundwater.
 An additional variable is deep soil core sampling.
 Streamlining our deep soil core sampling will help us to improve our understanding about different management practices and how they affect the accumulation and movement of nitrates through the soil.
 We're uncertain how the biology, chemistry, and physical properties of the soil profile interact to contribute to nitrate movement-future testing will incorporate more soil property data to assist with a better understanding of nitrate movement and how it affects water quality.

-Summer 2020 Water Sampling Results

-Sub-area Nitrates average (ppm)
+Water Quality Sub-Area Nitrates Average (ppm)

-Bruning 16.5
+Bruning 16.2

-Carleton-Davenport-Shickley 10.4
+Carleton-Davenport-Shickley 12.0

-Clay-Nuckolls 9.9
+Clay-Nuckolls 10.3

-Deshler-Byron-Ruskin 10.6
+Deshler/Byron/Ruskin 13.5

-Fairbury 11.0
+Fairbury 11.3

-Hastings 10.6
+Hastings 11.8

-Kennesaw-Prosser 15.8
+Kennesaw/Prosser 13.4

-Superior-Hardy Insufficient data
+Superior-Hardy 15.6

-Table 1: 2020 Nitrate results in the Little Blue NRD
+Table 1: 2023 Nitrate results in the Little Blue NRD